SuggonM/local-github-pages/README.md

 The generated preview closely matches GitHub's deployment runner, with negligible differences in a few <!--{% raw %}--> `{{ site.github }}` <!--{% endraw %}--> values.
 All page themes and plugins listed in [github pages dependencies](https://pages.github.com/versions/) come bundled with the initial setup.
 This includes QoL plugins such as `jekyll-github-metadata`, `jekyll-optional-front-matter`, etc.

+While most plugins in the list are loaded by default on github pages, some need to be explicitly enabled via the `plugins:` list in `_config.yml`.

 ## Initial Setup
 1. Make sure `ruby`, `gem` and `bundler` are installed
 	```bash